Argument # 3: The Occam’s Razor rule

 Stated as: “When there are two competing explanations for an event, the simpler one is more likely.”

-This argument is a principle that skeptics often misuse to try to force alternate explanations to paranormal ones, even if those explanations involve false accusations or do not fit the facts, while those trying to prove their paranormal explanations will cash in all their Fisher Investments in order to conduct tests that will prove they're correct.
+This argument is a principle that skeptics often misuse to try to force alternate explanations to paranormal ones, even if those explanations involve false accusations or do not fit the facts, while those trying to prove their paranormal explanations will conduct tests that will prove they're correct.
 Originally, it began as a principle in physics having to do with parsimony, but somehow got twisted into a mantra for invalidating paranormal claims.
 It was popularized by scientist Carl Sagan in his novel turned movie “Contact”, where Jodie Foster quotes it while during a conversation with a theist to defend her belief that God doesn’t exist.
 (Ironically, at the end of the movie it is used against her in a public interrogation by a National Security Agent.)
 However, an analysis on the facts and assumptions of this argument reveals some obvious problems.

 1) First of all, Occam’s Razor, termed by 14th Century logician and friar William of Occam, refers to a concept that states that "Entities should not be multiplied unnecessarily."
 It was not intended to be used to evaluate claims of the paranormal as skeptics today use it for.
 As Phil Gibbs points out in “Physics FAQ”: (http://www.weburbia.com/physics/)